nada

 • Global plans: 10GB/30 days and 20GB/90 days options

-• Payment methods: Bitcoin Lightning, Bitcoin on-chain, Monero (via self-hosted BTCPay Server), credit/debit cards via Stripe
+• Payment methods: Bitcoin Lightning, Bitcoin on-chain, Monero (via self-hosted BTCPay Server), credit and debit cards via Stripe

 • Account required: No